 Unlike others, Rhesus Macaques are easily seen in Kam Shan and Shing Mun Country Parks.
 Visitors are reminded not to feed these wild animals as uncontrolled feeding has led to unnatural growth of the monkey population and caused nuisances.
 A feeding ban has been implemented and enforced in the area since July 1999 to help the monkeys revert back to forage for natural food in the natural environment.

 Hong Kong has a total of 24 species of amphibians.
 Three of them, Hong Kong Cascade Frog, Hong Kong Newt and Romer's Tree Frog, have been listed as protected wild animals under the Wild Animals Protection Ordinance.
-A site that supports one of the largest populations of the Romer's Tree Frog, part of Ngong Ping on Lantau Island, has also been designated as a Site of Special Scientific Interest (SSSI ) in May 1999 to protect the habitat of the species.
+A site in Ngong Ping of Lantau Island supports one of the largest populations of Romer's Tree Frog and has been listed as a Site of Special Scientific Interest (SSSI) in May 1999 to protect the habitat of this valuable frog.

 Insects: Hong Kong has a rich insect fauna.
-There are 236 species of butterflies, including the beautiful Swallowtails.
-With wings that span up to 30 centimetres, the Atlas Moth is outstanding for its large size among the numerous species of moths found in Hong Kong.
-The Indian Moon Moth is eye-catching for the long tails on its hindwings.
-With 123 species recorded, there is also a great diversity of dragonfly fauna in Hong Kong.
-Some of the species are endemic to Hong Kong and even new to science.
+There are 239 species of butterflies, including the eye-catching Swallowtails.
+With wings that span up to 30 centimetres, Atlas Moth is outstanding for its large size among the numerous species of moths found in Hong Kong.
+With 124 species recorded, the dragonfly fauna in Hong Kong is diverse, comprising the endemic Hong Kong Tusktail and globally threatened Chinese Tiger.

 Aquatic Animal: The marine fauna of Hong Kong is exceedingly diverse.
 Though primarily tropical, it is an admixture of tropical South China Sea and temperate Chinese forms because of the seasonal fluctuations of warm and cold water and monsoon weather conditions.